 GeneCards Summary for PTCH1 Gene

 PTCH1 (Patched 1) is a Protein Coding gene.
 Diseases associated with PTCH1 include basal cell nevus syndrome and holoprosencephaly-7.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include heparin binding and cholesterol binding.
+Among its related pathways are Axon guidance and Basal cell carcinoma.
+GO annotations related to this gene include protein complex binding and cholesterol binding.
 An important paralog of this gene is NPC1L1.

 UniProtKB/Swiss-Prot for PTCH1 Gene